TriTechX/CoreBench/README.md

 ### Installation
+#### Linux/Mac
 - Download version ```3.10.14``` of Python.
 - Download files ```main.py```, ```colours.py```, and ```requirements.txt```
 - Put them all in the same directory.
 - Enter this directory and run ```pip install -r requirements.txt```
 - Then run ```python3 main.py```
+#### Windows
+- Extract and run ```corebench.exe```
+- A disclaimer may appear that says "Windows Protected Your PC".
+This is not a virus warning, it simply means that this software is unverified.
+Click "advanced" and "run anyway".
+#### Core OS
+- Coming soon™
 ### Info and Devlog

+Windows users may run into issues such as lower scores, longer loading times, and inefficient hardware utilization.
+Higher end systems on Windows may achieve low scores compared to Linux users as the benchmark was designed for Linux.

 #### Version 1.0.0
 - As of CoreBench version 1.0.0, there is no storage of data.
 There may be in future updates when a simple cloud solution is found.